Alpha-NML Universal Predictors: -NML for DMS

 This estimator has arguably three major advantages. \begin{enumerate} \item Its probability estimates $\hat{p}_{\rm KT}(x^n)$ can be computed easily in closed form.
 In fact, substituting the definitions of $w_{\rm D}$ and of $p_{\bm{\theta}}$ into \eqref{KTDefInt} and using properties of the Gamma function $\Gamma(t)$, one is able to derive the simple formula

-\item It is asymptotically optimal in $n$ up to a constant term, in terms of both worst-case regret $R_{\max}$ and average regret $R_{\rm av}$. \item It is horizon independent, and simple formulae exist for the computation of the conditional probability of a new symbol given the previous ones. \end{enumerate}
+\item It is asymptotically optimal in $n$ up to a constant term, in terms of both worst-case regret $R_{\max}$ and average regret $R_{\rm av}$. \item Simple formulae exist for the computation of the conditional probability of a new symbol given the previous ones. \end{enumerate}